knurling-rs/defmt/book/src/custom-log-output.md

 ### Styles

-A log segment can be specified to be printed with a given style by providing a style in the format parameters.
+A log segment can be specified to be printed with a given style by providing a style specifier in the format parameters.

 The style specifier must be one of the following strings:
 - `bold`